exploratortech/Template-RoR-React-Typescript/README.md

 - Generate credentials for production environment with `EDITOR=nano rails credentials:edit --environment production`
 - Commit the `config/credentials/<environment>.yml.env` file to Git
 - Setup environment variables on deployment server with the `config/credentials/<environment>.key` `RAILS_PRODUCTION_KEY` or `RAILS_STAGING_KEY`

+### How to deploy to staging

+- Ping Jack to add your ssh public kep to the staging server
+- Add the remote dokku endpoint as your Git remote with `git remote add dokku dokku@dokku.explorator.ca:<project-name>`
+- Now you can deploy by pushing your Git branch as `master` to Dokku (e.g. `git push dokku someone/2022-02-08-new-feature:master`)

 ## References: